pyzahl/SoFiMagic/README.md

 The settings screens.
 Start button at the bottom, scroll down.

+## Updates/new: ##
+Settings:

+- "Play" button now also starts the job from settings menu.
+- "Fn" Button takes a exact Camera time reading when pressed and that time is shown/updated with ms precision on top of the settings screen.
+- Camera/Program-ID or Nick Name is displayed on top of settings screen.
+Can only be set via XML file.

+While running:
+- "Play" Button will turn on the display, and activates timeout to display off (5s)
+- "Fn" Button turn on display for infinite time.
+To turn off auto again press "Play".
+- "Menu"/"Trash" Button stop / interrupt the progam, back to settings plage.
+Can start over at any time!

 ![Screenshot from 2024-03-09 23-00-18](https://github.com/pyzahl/SoFiMagic/assets/22110415/eceec0ad-1528-4fc9-a48c-fd51befa8e62)
 See at the bottom for all configuration screens.